 During emergency situations, and for humane animal welfare considerations, when the Mexican approved veterinarian is absent for more than 60 minutes after the time of arrival written in the log book, VS port veterinarian or USDA authorized personnel will be permitted to break seals and unload the cattle.
 The official breaking the seals will file a report indicating the reason why the animals were unloaded.
 Officials performing this task will wear proper identification.

 3) For certifications statements that only require one statement to be submitted, delete the statements that are not needed.
 Make sure that you use PDF reader or request a Word version of the Health Certificate from the National Center for Import and Export (NIES).
 Mexico will not accept hand-made corrections, erasures, line outs, or cross outs.
 If you do not do not have a PDF reader, you may contact Dr. Anthony Ramirez at the NIES animal export staff at 301-851-3300 option #2 to request a Word version of the documents.
 For additional information, please feel free to contact NIES Export staff at 301-851-3300 option #2.

 4) We have been informed that at the port of Santa Teresa, New Mexico, Mexican customs officials do not process cattle on weekends (Saturdays and Sundays).
 This is not a SAGARPA decision, it is a customs ruling.
 For this reason no shipments of cattle to Santa Teresa, New Mexico should be scheduled or weekends (Saturdays and Sundays).

 Slaughter cattle exported to Mexico from the United States (except from the Imperial Valley, California).
 All approved Mexican ports can be used to export these cattle.

-The health certificate (HC) for slaughter cattle is composed of two documents: a) The Slaughter Cattle Health Certificate; and b) The Addendum-list of animals covered by the Health Certificate.
-Here are the two documents:
+The health certificate (HC) for slaughter cattle is composed of three documents: a) The Slaughter Cattle Health Certificate, b) The Addendum-list of animals covered by the Health Certificate and c) the addendum for external parasite treatment.